simonvomeyser/simple-web-dev/resources/markdown/your-tool-is-not-the-problem-your-worklfow-is.md

 Most of the time, the chaos you see in the project management tool shows the actual chaos in your organization, team or client communication.
 But hey – actually, that's a good thing!

-You've heard me right!
 At least, we made the problems visible.
 I'll take a visible chaos before a hidden carpet monster at any time, because now you can actually do things about it.
 But, you guessed it, that means now we have to *communicate* about things.

 ![Little girl meme saying communication?
 I'd rather not](https://res.cloudinary.com/simonvomeyser/image/upload/v1664904878/your-worklow/communication.png)